caoccao/Javet/docs/tutorial/know_the_lock.rst

         // Do whatever you want to do.
     }

 Be careful, ``V8Locker`` cannot be nested, otherwise checked exception will be thrown reporting lock conflict.
+Also, if the JS runtime type is Node.js, calling ``resetContext()`` or ``resetIsolate()`` may trigger core dump.
 Please refer to `TestPerformance.java <../../src/test/java/com/caoccao/javet/interop/engine/TestPerformance.java>`_ for detail.

 Comparisons
 ===========